jmlcode/p3-analyze-tweet-data/README.md

     * Tweet activity was quantified by the percentage of tweets in each increment for a given day.
     * Bar plots, box plots and statistics (mean, standard deviation, quartiles) of the 24 percentages for each day are presented.
 2. Correlation between Favorite Counts and Retweet Counts
+    * Data points with favorite count of 0 were defined as outliers.
+    * For both sets of favorite counts and retweet counts pairs, one including and another excluding outliers,
+      - Two scatter plots were created.
+      - Two linear regressions were performed.
+      - Correlation Coefficients and R-squared values are presented.

 ## Author
 Jong Min (Jay) Lee [jmlee5629@gmail.com]